How do you roll when it comes to soups? This time I am going with Asian flavors in a bowl… with Egg Roll Soup!

 Just don’t forget to add a dash of sesame oil to get those real authentic Asian flavors going (highly recommended here).
 Then all you need is a few toppings like sesame seeds, green onions and, if you like, a tad bit of sriracha… Ready to slurp?

-You will see exact measurement in the recipe card at the end of the post.
+You will see exact measurements in the recipe card at the end of the post.
 Here is what you’ll need: